raymunyi/DS_LoadBalancer/README.md

 Testing
 Unit tests are provided to ensure the correctness of individual components.
-Integration tests validate the behavior of the load balancer and servers in a simulated environment.
+Integration tests validate the behavior of the load balancer and servers in a simulated environment as seen in the image folder
+(DS_LoadBalancer\Images)

 Load testing is performed to assess the system's performance under various traffic conditions.

 Design Choices